KittyGiraudel/site/_posts/2012-01-01-css-grid-layout.md

 	<li><code>grid-row</code> is supposed to be a shorthand for <code>grid-row-position</code> and <code>grid-row-span</code>.
 The current implementation in Internet Explorer 10 for <code>grid-row</code> should be the one for <code>grid-row-position</code> (which isn't supported).
 Same goes for <code>grid-column</code>.</li>
 </ul>
 <p>This kind of stuff definitely doesn't make things easier.</p>
 <p>Otherwise, the module is quite complicated by itself.
 It involves about 15 new properties, a new unit, and more important: a whole new way of thinking.
-Fortunately, the currently supported part of the spec is quite easily understanble and it has been very fun to play around with.</p>
+Fortunately, the currently supported part of the spec is quite easily understandable and it has been very fun to play around with.</p>
 </section>
 <section id="example">
 <h2>A little example <a href="#example">#</a></h2>
-<p>What I've found astonishing is the very amount of required CSS to achieve a complex layout.
+<p>What I've found astonishing is the very little amount of required CSS to achieve a complex layout.
 I counted: with no more than 10 lines of CSS, I've been able to make a 3-columns layout including 2 fixed-size columns, with full-width header and footer.
 Oh, and source order independant.
 Please have a look at the following markup:</p>
 {% highlight html %}
 <div class="wrapper">
 	<article class="main" >My awesome content here </article>